-A combination lock is activated by twisting a dial, pushing buttons or manipulating a row of movable numbers, as on a suitcase.
+A combination lock is activated by twisting a dial, pushing buttons, or manipulating a row of movable numbers, such as in a suitcase.
 Whatever the form, the operating principle is the same.
 All such locks open with the entering of a correct sequence of numbers which have either been set by the manufacturer or changed by the owner.
-The type of lock used as padlock for doors and bikes is good example to explain the internal working.
+The type of lock used as a padlock for doors and bikes is a good example to explain the internal working.
 It has a series of notched wheels with a looped metal bar running through them.
 The bar has as many bumps as the wheels, but until the notches catch onto these protrusions, the bar remains restrained and cannot slide out.
-(See the diagram below).
-The lock opens only when the proper sequence of numbers is selected and wheels are turned accordingly.
+The lock opens only when the proper sequence of numbers is selected, and wheels are turned accordingly.

-For safe, a dial-type lock is used which is more complex.
-There is a numbered dial which is turned to achieve the particular combination of numbers.
-Behind the dial, there are usually three wheels and each tums according to its one respective number set by moving the dial.
+A more complex dial-type combination lock is used for safe or other highly secure containers.
+There is a numbered dial that is turned to achieve the particular combination of numbers.
+Behind the dial, there are usually three wheels and each turns according to its respective number when the dial is moved.
 When the first number is set, a metal pin attached to it turns the first wheel.
 The metal pin fits through the notch of the wheel.
 This wheel does not move in subsequent operations.
 The second number dial aligns the slot of the middle wheel with that of the first and, finally, the third wheel’s slot is aligned, and the bolt then is released.

 A cylinder lock, however, functions through the use of a metal key.
 These locks have a distinguishing feature which is a cylindrical shaped deadbolt in the center of the doorknob.
 This lock would open only when the designated metallic key is entered into the given slot.
 Many cylindrical locks have the option of locking from the inside and also the outside, with both sides having keys for unlocking the bolt.
 Otherwise, there may also be locks that have a button on one end that can be used to lock or unlock.